-While Tennessee’s Smoky Mountains may be most famous for their moonshine, the Gatlinburg area is also home to a number of spectacular wineries.
-If you’re in town for a couple’s escape or a getaway with your friends, trying some of the local wines at a Gatlinburg winery can be a lot of fun.
+While Tennessee’s Smoky Mountains may be most famous for their moonshine, the Gatlinburg and Pigeon Forge area is also home to a number of spectacular wineries.
+If you’re in town for a couple’s escape or a getaway with your friends, trying some of the local wines at a Gatlinburg winery or Pigeon Forge winery can be a lot of fun.
 Best of all, the wineries in Sevier County offer tastings that are completely free!

-To help you make the most of your next vacation, Timber Tops Cabin Rentals has put together a guide to eight incredible wineries in Gatlinburg and the Smoky Mountains.
-Please note that wineries # 4 – 8 on the list below are part of the Rocky Top Wine Trail.
+To help you make the most of your next vacation, Timber Tops Cabin Rentals has put together a guide to some of the incredible wineries in Gatlinburg and the Smoky Mountains.
+Please note that wineries # 5 – 8 on the list below are part of the Rocky Top Wine Trail.
 When you get your official Wine Trail Passport stamped at each location, you’ll get a few free gifts to take home!

 1. Tennessee Homemade Wines